tarwn/lessthandot-hugo/blogs/content/posts/2012-03-21-how-to-give-permissions-to.md

 **Msg 15151, Level 16, State 1, Line 1

-Cannot find the object &#8216;SysObjectsCount', because it does not exist or you do not have permission.**
+Cannot find the object 'SysObjectsCount', because it does not exist or you do not have permission.**

 Let's fix this, I will show you some code so that you can reproduce this